What is Hospice Care?

 Hospice means going home to be started on an IV Morphine drip:

 This is very false.
 Our goal is comfort and symptom management; however, only a very small percentage of our patients actually receive IV medications.
-With the help of our Medical Director and Primary Care Physicians, we are able to manage symptoms in the home, using medications taken by mouth; creams and patches placed on the skin.
+With the help of our Medical Director and Primary Care providers, we are able to manage symptoms in the home, using medications taken by mouth; creams and patches placed on the skin.
 We also have Volunteers that provide Massage and Reiki Therapy.